 Skank considered it, looked at the big guy, and turned away, disappearing into the crowd.

-She let go and Ox sank down cradling his arm.
+She let go and Ox sank down.
 She left without further delay, watching for Skank but he was gone.
 Enhancements have their uses, she thought as she stepped out into the cool air and left the din behind.